 Verbal Reasoning Items

-You will be presented with eleven passages of text, each associated with 4 items (questions).
+You will be presented with eleven passages of text, each associated with 4 items.
 In total you will be presented with 44 test items.
+You have 21 minutes to answer the items in this subtest.

 Some items assess critical reasoning skills, requiring candidates to make inferences and draw conclusions from information.
 You will need to read the passage of text carefully.
 You will then be presented with items which comprise a stem, which might be an incomplete statement or a question, with four response options.
 The candidate is required to pick the best or most suitable response.
 Candidates will only be able to select one response.